KoreanThinker/react-native-use-persisted-state/README.md

 💾 Simple persisted state in react-native

-🌏 Globally useable like redux, recoil...
+🌏 Globally accessable like redux, recoil...

 🚀 No loading, Immediate synchronization